Warwick, Massachusetts: Transportation

 Warwick lies along the borders of Worcester County, and Cheshire County, New Hampshire, in the northeastern corner of Franklin County.
 The town center lies nearly 10 mi northwest of Athol, 20 mi northeast of the county seat of Greenfield, 45 mi northwest of Worcester, 49 mi north-northeast of Springfield and 77 mi west-northwest of Boston.
 Warwick is bordered by Winchester and Richmond, New Hampshire, to the north, Royalston (in Worcester County) to the east, Orange to the south and southeast, Erving to the southwest, and Northfield to the west.

 Warwick is a fairly isolated town, located 13 mi east of the nearest exit along Interstate 91 and 8 mi north of Massachusetts Route 2, the major east–west route through northern Massachusetts.
 The only state highway through town is Route 78, which passes between Route 2A in Orange and into New Hampshire, heading towards New Hampshire Route 10.
 There is no rail or bus service within town, the nearest rail service being in Brattleboro, Vermont, along the Amtrak Vermonter line.
 The nearest small airport is the Orange Municipal Airport, with the nearest national air service at Logan Airport in Boston, Manchester-Boston Regional Airport in New Hampshire and Bradley International Airport in Connecticut, all of which are approximately 90 minutes away from the town.

 Economy

 Warwick has home-based businesses.
 There are farms that produce grass-fed organic dairy products, herbal products, flowers, and vegetables and logging and a few wood shops.

-There is a farmer's market on the common on Saturday mornings.